Withers - Usher

 How does the Withers - Usher SA2 compare to regional household patterns?

-Compared to Rest of WA, the Withers - Usher SA2 shows distinct household patterns.
+Compared to Regional WA, the Withers - Usher SA2 shows distinct household patterns.
 Lone person households are notably over-represented at 33.9% (versus 27.4% regionally).
 Conversely, family households are under-represented at 62.4% compared to the regional 69.8%.
 This higher proportion of single-person households drives demand for smaller dwellings and different community services.

 What is the average family size?